xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 **red_tol**

 - tolerance of redundant solvent concentration
-- Calculated conecentration below than this value will be filtered.
+- Calculated conecentration below this value will be filtered.

 ### Step 4 Upload and run